It’s the age-old question for the hospitality industry, especially vacation rentals and Airbnbs:

 I have a lot of glass at my rental, so I swear by Mrs. Meyer’s—which is a natural product that’s safe on most surfaces (and their scents are just lovely).

-I leave one bottle under the sink and my cleaner refills as necessary with my backup supply locked in my storage closet.
+I leave one spray bottle under the sink and my cleaner refills as necessary with my backup supply locked in my storage closet.

 5. CARPET CLEANER

-To my dismay, at my Kauai vacation rental, the condo regulations for second-floor units like mine dictate that I must have carpet (no hardwoods) ?to reduce noise.
+To my dismay, at my Kauai vacation rental, the condo regulations for second-floor units like mine dictate that I must have carpet (no hardwoods)? to reduce noise.

 If you have a choice for your vacation rental or Airbnb, I’d go hardwood all the way.
-But if you have carpet—or decorative area rugs, even—definitely stock carpet cleaner for guests.
+But if you have carpet—or decorative area rugs, even—definitely stock carpet or floor cleaner for guests.
 Accidents happen, and most guests will be anxious to get the mess fixed quickly.

 If anyone has a solid recommendation for hardwood floor care at a vacation rental, please let me know!
 I prefer not to recommend products that I haven’t tested (or that have been tested by trusted sources).